Retamogordo/fractalnetworks_gateway/README.md

     rustup override set nightly

+Once that is working, you want to run `make setup-git` because it will use your SSH keys instead of asking for git credentials (and possibly requiring 2-factor authentication).

-Once that is working, build the code for deployment by running
+ Finally, build the code for deployment by running

     cargo build --release